 Here are the things to look for when buying a home.

 (I’ll give you a hint, these are a lot easier when you imagine living in the place rather than just looking at what they are showing you.
-Let’s dive in…)
+So let’s dive in)

 Things to look for on the exterior when buying a house

-Before you enter the house there are a lot of things you can check out to give you a better idea of what goes on inside.
+Before you enter the house, there are many things you can check out to give you a better idea of what goes on inside.

 Lot size and dimensions

 Your lot dimensions should be on the feature sheet (whether it’s an acre or an infill or somewhere in between).
 If not, you should ask and make sure you know where your property lines are.
-There may be out buildings (sheds) that are too close to property line and you may need extra documentation when closing on it.
+There may be outbuildings (sheds) that are too close to the property line, and you may need extra documentation when closing on it.

-None of this is a deal breaker but you definitely want to know.
-Sometimes you may see a lot of space on one side of the house and find out afterwards that it belongs to someone else.
+None of this is a deal-breaker, but you definitely want to know.
+Sometimes you may see a lot of space on one side of the house and find out afterward that it belongs to someone else.

 Your square footage is going to likely be part of your home search criteria.
 This is a good time to take a look at the price per square footage calculator and see if it is close to the average in the area you are looking in.
 If it’s much higher then you need to know why, and if it’s lower, it could signal something too (house is on the market too long, or there is something wrong with it).
 Either way, there is something to know there and may be worth examining.

-You can look at the shingles and see if they are in need of a repair.
+You can look at the shingles and see if they are in need of repair.
 Any good real estate agent will be able to tell you this.
-If not you can ask the seller the last time the roof was re-shingled to get an idea of how much longer the current shingles have.
+If not, you can ask the seller the last time the roof was re-shingled to get an idea of how much longer the current shingles have.